micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 - trigger condition to activate processing
 - data synchronization: LET-semantics or rclcpp Executor semantics

-As stated before, this Executor is based on the RCL library and is written in C to nativly support micro-controller applications written in C. These features are now described in more detail.
+As stated before, this Executor is based on the RCL library and is written in C to nativly support microcontroller applications written in C. These features are now described in more detail.

 #### Sequential execution